 The European Space Agency released images of their Copernicus Sentinel-5P satellite showing the decline of nitrogen dioxide emissions over Italy between January and March 2020.
 In detail, the nitrogen dioxide emission reduction is particularly visible in Northern Italy.
 This occurrence coincided with the nationwide lockdown imposed by the Italian government to prevent the spread of the coronavirus.
 The US-National Aeronautics and Space Administration published satellite images showing a decline of nitrogen dioxide emissions over Chinese cities between January and February this year.
 The nitrogen dioxide emission clouds, emitted by vehicles, power plants and industrial facilities, have vanished from the geospatial images.
 It can be said that this deadly virus has had a positive impact on climate change and greenhouse gas emission reduction.

-Does the COVID-19 crisis trigger a sustainable behavioral change?
+Does the COVID-19 crisis trigger a sustainable behavioural change?

-I have hope that the character of the virus may trigger behavioral change for better.
-Maybe it will trigger a sustainable behavioral change.
+I have hope that the character of the virus may trigger behavioural change for the better.
+Maybe it will trigger a sustainable behavioural change.
 These days, I am prone to using my car less than usual, and I don’t buy canned fizzy drinks or plastic bottles of water.
-I don’t assume that this behavioral change will save the climate but if I stick to this behavior after the COVID-19 crisis is over, it is a small contribution to convince big players to stick to the behavior they adapted during the coronavirus curfew.
-It might be naive to think a behavioral change, that comes out of an economy slowdown due to a virus outbreak, will substantially change my behavioral.
-Many people’s existence and survival are dependent on a well-functioning business activity.
-A sustainable behavioral change is not something that is born out of a crisis.
+I don’t assume that this behavioural change will save the climate but if I stick to this behaviour after the COVID-19 crisis is over, it is a small contribution to convince big players to stick to the behaviour they adapted during the coronavirus curfew.
+It might be naive to think a behavioural change, that comes out of an economic slowdown due to a virus outbreak, will substantially change my behavioural.
+Many people’s existence and survival are dependent on well-functioning business activity.
+A sustainable behavioural change is not something that is born out of a crisis.
 It is something that requires deliberate action, committed motivation and willingness.
-However, the new viral infection has its own rhythm of behavior and it remains to be seen whether our behavior changes or not.
+However, the new viral infection has its own rhythm of behaviour and it remains to be seen whether our behaviour changes or not.

-Although, I can feel that the fight against climate change and efforts to live a sustainable life are now falling into oblivion, it is still time for a change.
+Although I can feel that the fight against climate change and efforts to live a sustainable life is now falling into oblivion, it is still time for a change.
 These times show us that this change is possible, but it needs to be governed by our free will and not forced upon us by an unknown virus.

 While opening my laptop to write this article, I looked outside and was very smug and self-satisfied about seeing the Christmas Eve-like stillness of empty roads.
 Maybe this crisis will teach us a lesson or two and we will finally slow down.